MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-information.md

 Because ransomware attackers will also look at your on-premises data located on file, database, and other types of servers, one of the best ways to protect that data is to migrate it to your Microsoft 365 tenant.
 Once there, it can be protected by built-in mitigation and recovery features such as [versioning, recycle bin, and Files Restore](ransomware-protection-microsoft-365.md#ransomware-mitigation-and-recovery-capabilities-provided-with-microsoft-365).

-To provide additional protection of your sensitive information in your Microsoft 365 tenant:
+To provide additional protection of sensitive information in your Microsoft 365 tenant:

 - Locate your sensitive information.
-- Implement strict permissions and eliminating broad access (for example, too many users having write, edit, and delete abilities).
+- Implement strict permissions and eliminating broad access (for example, prevent too many users having write, edit, and delete capabilities).
 - Protect your sensitive information.

 >[!Note]